-We tested out quite a few, and our favorite was undoubtedly the Flexzilla Garden Hose, it’s a mid-priced hose which has proven to be tougher than nails, extremely flexible, and perfectly suited for the average homeowner..
+We tested out and reviewed some of the best garden hoses on the market, and our favorite was undoubtedly the Flexzilla Garden Hose, it’s a mid-priced hose which has proven to be tougher than nails, extremely flexible, and perfectly suited for the average homeowner.

 For the best hose all around, we recommend taking a closer look at the Flexzilla in order to see if it’s the right choice for your home.